hzoltann/kutv-react/README.md

 # To run this project you need to use Node.js

+# 1. cd to the project directory: npm install

-# To start type in the terminal: npm start / yarn start
+# 2. run: npm start

+# 3. Done